- The 11th Assembly of the World Council of Churches

 Stewards are young people between 18 and 30 years old who join the assembly to help run the meeting and experience ecumenical formation.
-If you are between the age 18-30 years old and interested into participating in the WCC stewards’ programme, registration will open in September 2021 until February 2022.
-Please scroll down for more details of the stewards programme for the 11th assembly.
+Registration was open from September 2021 until February 2022.
+Please scroll down for more details of the steward’s programme for the 11th Assembly.

-Everyone is welcome and interested participants from member churches, ecumenical networks and partner organizations are also welcome to participate to the WCC 11th assembly.
-Further guidelines and registration for this category will open in September 2021.
+Everyone is welcome and interested participants from member churches, ecumenical networks, and partner organizations are also welcome to participate to the WCC 11th Assembly.

 Regional participants from Europe:

-The local office of the assembly, Karlsruhe Local Office (KALO) will be organizing a regional ecumenical encounter programme targeted specifically for local and regional participants.
+The local office of the assembly, Karlsruhe Local Office (KALO), will be organizing a regional ecumenical encounter programme targeted specifically to local and regional participants.
 This programme will be running in parallel to the assembly.
 More information on how to register to this programme is available through the local office website.